advanced-security/teams-secret-scanning-notifier-azure-function/README.md

 ## Support

+> [!WARNING]
-> ℹ️ This is an _unofficial_ tool created by Field Security Services, and is not officially supported by GitHub.
+> This is an _unofficial_ tool created by Field Security Specialists, and is not officially supported by GitHub.

 See the [SUPPORT](SUPPORT.md) file.

 ## Security Considerations

-Some GitHub repository events contain sensitive data that is usually only available to users with privileged access on a repository.
+Secret scanning events contain sensitive data that is usually only available to users with privileged access on a repository.

-If you use this event mirror, then _anyone with repository write access_ can create a workflow that will be triggered by the events you mirror, which means they will also get full access to the content of that event.
+If you use this notifier, then anyone with access to the Azure Function's subscription may be able to get access to this data.

-To repeat: some events can contain sensitive information.
-Consider carefully whether to allow access to _anyone with write access_ the ability to read an event before you mirror it back to the repository.
+Anyone with access to the Teams channel may be able to get access to this data.

 ## Background